 Advance towards investment represent advances made to the Company's subsidiary GMR Upper Karnali Hydropower Limited, pending allotment of shares.
-As stated above, the directors are of the opinion that the investment has suffered impairment in value of USD 140,051 (2019: impairment USD 1,315,625) as at 31 December 2020.
+As stated above, the directors are of the opinion that the investment has increased in value.
+Therefore a reversal of impairment in value of USD 646,730 (2020: impairment USD 140,051) as at 31 December 2021 has been recognised.